seansp/LISAv2/Documents/How-to-use.md

         5. Click 'Build with Parameters' in left panel menu
             a.
 Select 'ImageSource' or navigate to 'CustomVHD'.
 If you have external source URL, you can enter it in 'CustomVHDURL' text box.
             b.
-Leave 'Kernel' unless you would like to change to customized kernel code or linux-next.
+Leave 'Kernel' unchanged unless you would like to use customized kernel code or linux-next.
             c.
 Update the 3 options regarding how to select test cases; TestName, Category and Tag.
                 i.
 Supported platform: Azure, etc.
                 ii.
 Available Category: BVT, Community, Functional, Performance, and Smoke. iii.
 Available Tags: boot, bvt, disk, ext4, gpu, hv_netvsc, etc.
         6. Enter partner's email address for report notification.

 `API/cmdline Instruction`